 Teach your children about online bullying.
 As soon as your children are old enough to use social websites, talk to them about online bullying.
 Tell them that if they think they're being bullied on the Internet, they should share this information right away with a parent, a teacher, or another adult that they trust.
 It's also important to encourage kids to communicate with other people online in the same way they would face-to-face.
 Ask kids to treat other people the way they would prefer to be treated.

 Removal of your child's page.
 If your children refuse to follow the rules you've set to help protect their safety and you've attempted to help them change their behavior, you can contact the social website your child uses and ask them to remove the page.
-You may also want to investigate Internet-filtering tools (such as Windows Live Family Safety) as a complement to, not a replacement for, parental supervision.
+You may also want to investigate Internet-filtering tools as a complement to, not a replacement for, parental supervision.

 Do you want more information about how to help protect your child on the Internet?
 See Help protect kids online: 4 things you can do.